holochain-gym/holochain-gym.github.io/docs/developers/basic/hashes.md

 First let's practice a bit in the simulation gym.
 Select `add_book` in the CallZomeFns below, type the title of your favorite book in the input and click _EXECUTE_.
 Click on the newly added object in the Entry Graph and copy the value of Entry hash.
 Select `get_book` in the CallZomeFns, put in the hash and click _EXECUTE_.
-Open the last item with the green check with the text `get_book in library zome, result: `, in the panel just right of the execute button.
+Open the last item with the green check with the text `get_book in library zome, result: `, in the "Zome Fns Results" panel just right of the execute button.
 Inspect the details.
 We told you you would see hashes everywhere.
 Look for the entry_hash and check if it matches.
 If it does, it means you successfully created and retrieved an entry from the holochain simulation app.

 ```js story